CVE-2025-42955: CWE-862: Missing Authorization in SAP_SE SAP Cloud Connector

 Technical Analysis

-CVE-2025-42955 is a vulnerability identified in SAP Cloud Connector version 2.0, attributed to a missing authorization check (CWE-862) in the component responsible for testing LDAP connections.
-This flaw allows an attacker situated on an adjacent network segment, possessing low privileges, to send specially crafted requests to the LDAP test endpoint without proper authorization validation.
-The absence of this check means that unauthorized users can trigger operations that degrade the performance of the SAP Cloud Connector service.
-Importantly, the vulnerability does not impact the confidentiality or integrity of data, as it does not allow data disclosure or modification.
-The primary consequence is a reduction in service availability due to performance degradation.
-The CVSS v3.1 base score is 3.5, reflecting a low severity level, with the attack vector being adjacent network (AV:A), low attack complexity (AC:L), requiring low privileges (PR:L), no user interaction (UI:N), and no impact on confidentiality or integrity, only availability (A:L).
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability was published on August 12, 2025, with the issue reserved in April 2025.
-This vulnerability is particularly relevant for organizations using SAP Cloud Connector 2.0 to bridge on-premises systems with SAP cloud services, especially where LDAP connections are tested or managed through this component.
+CVE-2025-42955 is a security vulnerability identified in SAP Cloud Connector version 2.0, attributed to SAP SE.
+The root cause of this vulnerability is a missing authorization check (CWE-862) in the component responsible for testing LDAP connections.
+Specifically, an attacker positioned on an adjacent network segment with low privileges can send a specially crafted request to the LDAP test endpoint without proper authorization validation.
+This flaw allows the attacker to trigger actions that degrade the performance of the SAP Cloud Connector service, resulting in a low-impact denial of service condition.
+Importantly, the vulnerability does not compromise the confidentiality or integrity of data, as it does not allow unauthorized data access or modification.
+The CVSS v3.1 base score is 3.5, reflecting a low severity primarily due to the limited impact on availability and the requirement for the attacker to have low privileges and network adjacency.
+No user interaction is required, and the scope remains unchanged.
+Currently, there are no known exploits in the wild, and no patches have been explicitly linked to this vulnerability as of the publication date.

 Potential Impact